Call4Cloud | MMP-C | Autopilot | Device Preparation

 4. AppxDeployment

-As shown above, it was showing me the fact it was trying to open some Avalon.graphics keys.
-Pixelratio and Graphics, look like a match right?
-Still, I found it weird that everything breaks because of some PixelRatio?
+As shown above, it was showing me that it was trying to open some Avalon graphics keys.
+Pixelratio and Graphics look like a match, right?
+Still, I found it weird that everything breaks because of some PixelRatio.
 That can’t be right!?
-After again taking a look at the error we noticed in the shell-core event as shown below, I realized something.
+After again taking a look at the error we noticed in the shell-core event, as shown below, I realized something.

-I came to the conclusion I totally forgot to take a look at the AppxDeployment-Server event log.
+I concluded that I had totally forgotten to take a look at the AppxDeployment-Server event log.
 APPX: I guess the name says it all.
 When a new user logs in to the device, Windows will try to register those Appx Packages for the user.

-Within a few seconds of searching, I stumbled upon this error message above.
-It mentioned that the Appx Deployment failed for the package MicrosoftWindows.UndockedDevKit .
-Besides this package name, it was also showing me the well-known access denied error: 0x80070005.
-Let’s save this error message in our brains and let’s continue.
+Within a few seconds of searching, I stumbled upon the error message above.
+It mentioned that the Appx Deployment failed for the package MicrosoftWindows.UndockedDevKit.
+In addition to this package name, it also showed me the well-known access denied error: 0x80070005.
+Let’s save this error message in our brains and continue.

 Just one millisecond before we got the 0x80070005 error, we will notice that the RegisterByPackageFamilyName operation is occurring within my user context.